langx/langx/.github/ISSUE_TEMPLATE/🚀-feature-request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature Request"
-about: "\U0001F680 Feature] Suggest an idea for this project"
+about: Suggest an idea for this project
-title: "\U0001F680 [Feature]"
+title: "\U0001F680 [Feature] : "
 labels: enhancement
 assignees: behicsakar